The Health Informatics Service (THIS) Logo

 Paul Glover:

-“The 10 steps are a good place to start building up a robust security posture.
-But if you then need to prove to your customers that you’re at that level of security maturity, you could look at acquiring Cyber Essentials*.”
+“The 10 steps are a good place to start building up a robust NHS security strategy.
+But if you then need to prove to your customers that you’re at that level of security maturity, you could look at acquiring Cyber Essentials2.”

 • Firewalls – boundary firewalls and internet gateways determine who has permission to access your system from the Internet and allow you to control where your users can go.